Last Updated on

 - 250 ml/ ½ cup water

 - Process the biscuits and the amaretti in a food processor.
+Alternatively, place them in a freezer bag and crush them with a rolling pin.
 Add the melted butter and combine well.
-Press this mixture onto the bottom of a buttered 18 cm/7 inch springform.
+Press this mixture onto the bottom of a buttered 18 cm/7-inch springform.
 Place in the fridge until you are finished with making the filling.

 - Chop the white chocolate very finely.
 Place it in a small metal bowl, place this bowl on top of a pan filled with water.
 Make sure the water doesn't touch the bottom of the bowl.
 Heat the water, but do not let it come to a boil.
 Melt the chocolate while stirring often.
 Set aside and let stand for up to 10 minutes.